Hickory

 A CLOSER LOOK AT HICKORY WOODGRAIN

 Hickory stands out with its lively, expressive woodgrain.
-From board to board, you might find random waves and irregular swirls in the grain pattern that come from the jagged branch structure of the tree.
+From board to board, you might find random waves, knots and irregular swirls in the grain pattern that come from the jagged branch structure of the tree.
 Combined with a medium grain texture and vivid streaks of color variation between heartwood and sapwood, these natural variabilities create a unique look.

 For an even more dramatic appearance that fully embraces the natural beauty of Hickory, consider Rustic Hickory.
 This grade of lumber amplifies Hickory’s color contrasts and grain variations by specifically selecting boards with additional mineral streaks, tight knots, and pecks.